CPJKU/beat_this/README.md

 beat, downbeat = audio2beat(audio_path)
 ```

-You can produce a `.beat` file that can be imported into sonic visualizer with the command:
+You can produce a `.beat` file, that can be imported into [Sonic Visualizer](https://www.sonicvisualiser.org/), with the command:
 ```python
 from beat_this.utils import save_beat_csv